worldpeaceenginelabs/1-MEGABYTE-INFINITY-STORE/README.md

 # Not only for user-databases
 The 1 Megabyte Store works best with very small files, so everything that is able to be compressed could go too.<br>
+Use-case dependant we also dont need 3333 backups for each application.

 But if it comes to distributing more then the user-accounts, i (as a user) want to decide myself, what i am using my storage for.<br>
 A combination from multiple 1 Megabyte Stores and a logic of .get().on(data) subscriptions could work here.<br>